Young Engineers' Satellite 2: The YES2 project

 The satellite was handed over to ESA at the beginning of May 2007 and was shipped to Samara (Russia) soon after, where YES2 was mated to Foton-M3 for the first time for test purposes.
-Afterwards YES2 and Foton were separated again and brought to Baikonur (Kazakhstan) by train where the whole satellite was completely integrated and mated with the launcher, a Soyuz-U rocket.
+Afterwards, YES2 and Foton were separated again and brought to Baikonur (Kazakhstan) by train where the whole satellite was completely integrated and mated with the launcher, a Soyuz-U rocket.
 Foton-M3 and YES2 finally launched on 14 September 2007 at 13:00 (CEST) from the Gagarin launch pad at Baikonur Cosmodrome.

-The main contribution of the project has been the demonstration of a complex controlled deployment in two stages.
+The main contribution of the project was the demonstration of a complex controlled deployment in two stages.
 Post-flight, several independent sources of deployment data were collected, including deployment length and rate measurements from YES2 itself as well as highly precise triaxial accelerometer data from a separate experiment on the Foton carrier spacecraft.
 These data confirmed that the deployment did progress mostly successfully, in particular the critical first stage and stage transition and the tether deployer performed nominally.
-The data that has been recovered has helped to understand the deployer performance and tether dynamics in yet unseen detail, including explicit signatures of sound waves, transverse waves and spring-mass motion.
+The data that was recovered helped to understand the deployer performance and tether dynamics in yet unseen detail, including explicit signatures of sound waves, transverse waves and spring-mass motion.
 The small reentry capsule Fotino, intended to demonstrate the SpaceMail concept, was not successfully recovered.
-Calculations based on YES2 sensor data indicate that the landing site should be in or near the Aral Sea.
+Calculations based on YES2 sensor data indicate that the landing site should have been in or near the Aral Sea.
 Alternatively, the capsule, experimental in itself, may have burnt up or crashlanded.

 Design of the satellite

-There are three main components of the experiment:
+There were three main components of the experiment: